Palestinian internal political violence: Fatah–Hamas conflict

 In early 2009, there was a wave of political violence perpetuated by the Hamas administration in the Gaza Strip.
 A series of violent acts, ranging from physical assaults, torture, and executions of Palestinians suspected of collaboration with the Israel Defense Forces, as well as members of the Fatah political party, occurred.
 According to Human Rights Watch, at least 32 people were killed by these attacks: 18 during the conflict and 14 afterward, and several dozen more were maimed, many by shots to the legs.

 In May 2009, Hamas militants clashed with PA security forces in Qalqilya, West Bank.
 In 2014, the Shin Bet revealed an alleged plot by Hamas to depose Fatah in the West Bank.
 This would be achieved by deploying Hamas cells around the West Bank to incite a third intifada and overwhelm Palestinian Authority forces.
 More than 90 people were arrested.
 President Abbas said the plot was "a grave threat to the unity of the Palestinian people and its future."

 During the 2023–present Gaza war, Hamas accused Fatah of sending security officers into northern Gaza in collaboration with Israel, saying it had arrested six individuals and were "in pursuit" of the others.
 The Palestinian Authority issued a statement refuting the claims by Hamas.
-In July 2025, two Israeli-backed Fatah-affiliated clans, the Khalas clan and Khanidak clan, began operating against Hamas in Shuja'iyya and Khan Yunis, respectively.
+In July 2025, two Israeli-backed Fatah-affiliated clans, the Hilles clan and Khanidak clan, began operating against Hamas in Shuja'iyya and Khan Yunis, respectively.